tqdm/tqdm/README.rst

       """
-      Decorate an iterable object, returning an iterator which acts exactly like the original iterable, but prints a dynamically updating progressbar every time a value is requested.
+      Decorate an iterable object, returning an iterator which acts exactly like the original iterable, but prints a dynamically updating progress bar every time a value is requested.
       """

       @envwrap("tqdm")  # override defaults via env vars